 For example, “How can I get the product SKU“?
 Or “How can I get the product short description“?
 Or maybe the product stock level, shipping class, tax class, price, regular price, sale price, and so on… hopefully this article will save you time.

-Other examples might be the order or the cart pages.
+Other examples might be the order or the cart page.
 Once again, in here you don’t really have a $product available, so you have to loop through the order/cart items and “get” it.
 After that, you can then calculate and get any piece of information you require out of $product.
 Enjoy!

 Continue reading WooCommerce: Get Product Info (ID, SKU, $) From $product Object